Much fresher who want to build a career in IT opt for software testing as a stepping stone.

 #3: Choose Your Niche: Don’t enter into automation/performance testing without knowing the manual testing.
 What’s wrong if you go step by step?
 It’s always good to know in and outs of manual testing before stepping into automation or performance.
 Slow & Steady wins the race.

-What you answer for “why you chose testing?”.
+What you answer for “why you chose for Testing?”.

 Ans: Just say that you have a passion for testing and not interested in programming (or you can always tell that you’re poor at programming).
 It’s not a crime!!!
 Just add a tag that “you can’t make better software but you can make software better” :-)

 Remember that all questions have answers in one way or the other way.
 But don’t act very smart!!!
 No vendor prepares a lock without a key.
 Respond wisely.

 You can see my other comments on this website but on different articles.